Summit 2020 Frequently Asked Questions

 Is there a maximum capacity that can safely gather for the Summit at The Breakers?

 The guidelines around safe gatherings continue to evolve, and we are monitoring the situation in close partnership with The Breakers.
-We encourage delegates to register early, as we have sold out each year, and there are bound to be some limitations this year.
+The GWS encourages delegates to register early, as we have sold out each year, and there are bound to be capacity limitations this year.

 It’s difficult to look into the future, but if the event does have to be canceled due to the spread of COVID-19, what would be the refund policy for registered attendees?